Wireless for Machine Learning: Review of importance-aware communications

-where $v_k^t$ is the importance of device $k$'s gradient to the global model at iteration $t$, $\vtX_k$ is the vector of datasamples, $\vtY_k$ are the labels for those samples, and $N_k$ is the number of samples.
-The importance is evaluated locally at each user and is transmitted together with the uplink model update, illustrated in Fig.~\ref{fig:activebd}.
+where $I_k$ is the importance of device $k$'s gradient to the global model, $\vtX_k$ is the vector of data samples, $\vtY_k$ are the labels for those samples, and $N_k$ is the number of samples.
+The importance is evaluated locally at each user and is transmitted in the uplink together with the local model, illustrated in Figure~\ref{fig:activebd}.
+The \ac{PS} takes advantage of $I_k$ to determine which users to schedule for the upcoming communication round.

 \tikzstyle{plain}=[draw=none] \tikzstyle{rect}=[draw, fill=blue!20, minimum size=2em] \tikzstyle{circ}=[draw, ellipse, fill=blue!20, minimum size=2em] \tikzstyle{init} = [pin edge={to-,thin,black}] \pgfdeclarelayer{background} \pgfsetlayers{background,main}